 The rest of the day is a whirlwind of activity.
 It turns out that what Putin wanted to show you was an indoor hockey rink built into the east wing of the palace.
-You sit in the stands and clap politely while he shoots 87 goals into an unguarded net, loudly shouting “GOOOOAL!” after each shot.
+You sit in the stands and clap politely while he shoots 87 goals into an unguarded net, loudly shouting “GOOOOAL!” after each shot with undiminishing enthusiasm.

 Then Putin wants to show you his favorite motorcycle, which turns out to be two motorcycles stacked on top of each other.
 Finally he has you sit on the balcony and watch while he extinguishes a forest fire by dropping water on it from a motorized hang glider.

 “That was quite a show,” you tell him afterwards, coughing heavily from all of the smoke.
 Now the sun is setting behind the mountains, and the sky has turned a beautiful purplish pink color.
 Putin suggests that you change into something more formal for dinner, observing with distaste that your clothes are covered in soot.

 Back in your room, you choose a green velvet dress from the armoire and slip it on, fumbling a little with the zipper.
 All day, you couldn’t help but get the sense that the president of Russia was, well, showing off for you.
 Even at lunch, he insisted on showing you his dominance over borscht by eating a very large amount of borscht.
 Thinking about it makes you blush.
 The day was so packed with activities, you didn’t really have time to feel shy around Putin.
 Now, the thought of sitting down to dinner alone with him makes you feel like your insides are rising up into your throat—it’s the same feeling you get during the downward acceleration of a rollercoaster, or that time you fell down a well.